markusthilo/somedo/README.md

+Somedo Version 0.6.0 Alpha 2019-01-20

 1 Introduction

-Somedo is a downloader for Social Media Platforms such as Facebook.
+Somedo is a downloader for social media platforms such as Facebook.
 The downloaded sites/profiles are mainly stored as screenshots (PNG) and PDF files.
-Additional data can also be found in other files such as CSV, JSON etc.
+Additional data can also be found in other files such as CSV, JSON, HTML etc.

-The goal is to provide an usable tool to download open content from social media platforms.
+Somedo is designed for open source intelligence and law enforcement but it might be helpful in other fileds too.
 Somedo has a modular structure.
-So far, Somedo is usable for Facebook, Instagram an Twitter.
-Somedo ist in alpha state and might never leave beta.
+Modules for Facebook, Instagram an Twitter are implemented so far.

+Somedo ist in alpha state and might never leave beta due to constant development of the social media platforms.

+There are socialmedia platforms that require an account for the investigator to see anything.
+Facebook is one of them.
+Register one or more accounts avoiding giving away any real personal data.
+Set the privacy level and options for the accounts to the maximum.
+The accepted accounts can then be used to optain data.

+Make sure this is leagel for you in your country/state etc. I, Markus Thilo, the developer of this open source software, is and will never be responsable for any use of my tiny one man show development.
+Somedo is intended to protect the law and may help aquiring information for journalistic or other goals that do not interfere with legislation or human rights.

-2 Quick Start Guide
+2 Use

-Install EXE on Windows

-Download somedo_win_v*.zip from https://sourceforge.net/projects/somedo/files/
-and unzip it in some folder.
-To run Somedo Google Chrome or Chromium has to be installed.
-Before running Somedo, you should close all Chrome/Chromium instances.
+You need Googel Chrome or Chromium to be installed.
-Start Somedo by double clicking somedo.exe.
-Do not remove directories or files that come within the zip file.

-Install on Linux

-Download somedo_v*.zip from https://sourceforge.net/projects/somedo/files/
-and unzip it in some folder.
-For Somedo the Chromium Browser or Google Chrome has to be installed.
-The code should work on any current Python 3 which should come with your distro.
-You should manually install the following libraries:

-TkInter library
-(e.g. pip install tkinter or apt install python3-tk)

-Requests library
-(e.g. pip install requests or apt install python3-requests)

-WebSocket client library
-(e.g. pip install websocket-client or apt install python3-websocket)

-Htm2text library
-(e.g. pip install html2text or apt install python3-html2text)

-The easiest way ist to start somedo is by executing the file (bash script) somedo by clicking in a file browser or start from a terminal with:

-$./somedo

-Using Python directly also works:
-$ python3 somedo.py

-Use

-The GUI allows to add jobs that can be executed with Start jobs.
-If Chrome/Chromium was not fount automatically, hit the Chrome button.
-You can save the configuration such as the output directory, path to Chrome/Chromium, user names, passwords etc. to a config file to load it after a new launch of Somedo using Load configuration.
+As the downloads might take a while the idea is to add jobs to a list and start the execution when you know what you want.
+The investigator can use the browser of his choice to detect the targeted account(s) or criterias to download.

+The modules should by default take several accounts as targets.
+Seperate them with am comma or semicolon in the target(s) field.

+You can add jobs hitting the large Buttons for Facebook, Instagram or Twitter.
+To edit click the job in the list.
+The job list can be resetted usind "Purge jobs".
+Make shure that in Configuration is the correct path of Google's Chrome or the open version Chromium.
+You can change the file path (write it into the field or use the hand symbol button).
+In addition you might want to change to directory where the optained data will be stored by setting "Output directory".

+Before launching make sure the used browser (Chrome/Chromium) is not running.
+Somedo will hide the Google browser (in DEBUG mode you are able to see the browser working but no PDF files will be created due to limitations of the browser's abilities - info for developers only).

+The jobs are execute by hitting "Start jobs".
+At this point the browser used by Somedo has to be closes (if you use Chromium for Somedo, you can still work with Chrome).

 A running task can be aborted by the user hitting Stop running task (as the already obtained data is stored, it might take a while before All done is reported).
-You have to create jobs and add them to the jobs list with Add job.
-In general more than one Target account per job can be set (exception e.g.: Twitter Search ).
-Limit counts the screenshots.
-The number of PDF pages may differ.
-If the limit is set too high, Chrome/Chromium might not be able to handle the page.

 It might be a good idea to observer the progress by looking into the target directories.
 Chrome/Chromium ist started headless so you will not see anything while Somedo is executing the given jobs.
 As Somedo does not use APIs but opens the pages as a human user would do, it does not work very fast.

+The login credentials can set in the Options field.
+These and the paths to Chrome/ Chromium and the output directory can be saved to file an loaded to avoid typing marathons.

+You can save the configuration such as the output directory, path to Chrome/Chromium, user names, passwords etc. to a config file to load it after a new launch of Somedo using Load configuration.

 3 Modules

-Facebook
+3.1 Facebook

-A Facebook account is needed to login.
-Several target Facebook accounts can be specified.
+At least one valid Facebook account is needed to login.
+You can use several accounts.
-In the GUI these are separated by semicolon.
-For example, Target account(s): might look like
-this:

-1000023456789; holly.gennaro
+Especially with the Network option, it is likely that Facebook will block an account.
+Somedo then will switch to the next geven credentials.
+In the fields Email and Password you have to seperate email addresses (or phone numbers) are seperated by comma or semicolon (e.g. "hans.gruber@mail.de, johnmclane@lapd.gov" / "hecklerandkoch, beretta").
+If all investigator accounts have the same password, it does not to be repeated.

+Targets might look like this: "1000023456789; holly.gennaro".
 It is recommended to use Facebook IDs.
 From complete URLs, Somedo tries to filter out the ID.
-The displayed Facebook name of a Facebook account is not individual and does not indicate a certain account.
+The displayed Facebook name is not individual and does not indicate a certain account.
+Somedo is NOT a tool to search for an individual account.

-A target directory is automatically proposed, in which the obtained screenshots are stored.
-The screenshots should be printable on letter size or DIN A4.
-In addition, text files are generated (for most actions).
-The Option Timeline downloads the Facebook timeline on personal profiles or Facebook groups.
-If target is a rpfessional account ("pg"), the posts are downloaded instead.
-With this option you can specify, if you want to unfold comments etc. and/or translations.
-It is also possible to get the Visitors (Facebook users that left comments, likes. etc.) as a CSV and a JSON file.
-Until sets a date (year-month-day) when to abort expanding the timeline (default is 1 year in the past).
-Facebook uses UTC, so somedo does too.
-The option About downloads the About section of the targeted Facebook account.
-Photos tries to take screenshots from the pictures in the Photop section.
-For the comments Expand and Translate and is available like in Timeline.
-The option Friends should store friend lists to as CSV and JSON (or members on Group of group accounts) and create in addition to screenshots.
-Network gets friends of friends and so on.
-The recursion is limited by Recursion depth (default is 1 = friends of targets, 2 = friends of friends).
-It seems Facebook does not like unlicensed data mining, so while using Network your investigator account might get blocked for a while.
-Open Facebook/Network/network.html to show the visualisation.
+Somedo might download data from your targeted accounts including befriendet or related accounts.

+Limits are set as a lot of accounts are to large to get completely.
+A directory to store the obtained data (creenshots, PDF, CSV, HTML etc.) is proposed but can be set (klick on the hand symbol right to entry field.
+The screenshots are designed to fit on letter size or DIN A4.
+Data is only obtained on the number screenshotted pages so the max. number of screenshots also limits downloaded photos and the Extend Network option.

+The Network option will try to get the Facebook Friends and on Extend Network accounts that left comments or likes.
+Network Depth 0 downloads the Friend lists of the targets.
+Depth 1 will should you a network visualisation.
+Look in the directory "Facebook/Network".
+"Facebook/Network/network.html" will show Facebook Friendships with solid lines and commentors/likers with dashed arrows.
+You can click on the nodes to get account infos.

+If target is a Page ("pg") or a Facebook Group ("groups"), Somedo tries to aquire data but this does not work very relieable.
+E.g. getting all members of large Facebook groups is impossible.
+The possible number of screenshots is not only limited by Chrome/Chromium but also by the Facebook servers.
+If there is no response from server Somedo will just abort and go on to the next task.

-Instagram
+3.2 Instagram

 Landing gets the head of an Instagrm Web page.
-Media downloads Ohotos and Videos.
+Media downloads photos and Videos.
+The Max. number of screenshots will also limit the downloaded files (be aware that the max. number of screenshots is NOT the number of files to download)

-Twitter
+3.3 Twitter

-User targets Twitter Accounts.
-Search takes Target(s) as search pattern.
+By default the targets are Twitter accounts. the Search option takes Target(s) as search pattern.
 You cannot use both in one job.

+4. CLI

+Examples:

+"./somedo Facebook -l Email=hans.gruber@mail.de,johnmclane@lapd.gov Password=nakatomi -o Timeline=True"

+"python somedo.py -f jobfile.txt"
+jobfile:
+Facebook -l Email=hans.gruber@mail.de,johnmclane@lapd.gov Password=nakatomi -o Timeline=True
+Instagram -t diehard1,diehard2 -o Media=True

+	MODULES = (	# the modules with options
+		{
+			'name': 'Facebook',
+			'login': ('Email', 'Password'),
+			'options': {
+				'Timeline': {'name': 'Get Timeline', 'default': False, 'row': 0, 'column': 0}, 'expandTimeline': {'name': 'Expand posts', 'default': False, 'row': 0, 'column': 1}, 'translateTimeline': {'name': 'Translate posts', 'default': False, 'row': 0, 'column': 2}, 'untilTimeline': {'name': 'Stop on date', 'default': Facebook.ONEYEARAGO, 'row': 0, 'column': 3}, 'limitTimeline': {'name': 'Max.
+Screenshots', 'default': Facebook.DEFAULTPAGELIMIT, 'row': 0, 'column': 4}, 'About': {'name': 'Get About', 'default': False, 'row': 1, 'column': 0}, 'Photos': {'name': 'Get Photos', 'default': False, 'row': 2, 'column': 0}, 'expandPhotos': {'name': 'Expand comments', 'default': False, 'row': 2, 'column': 1}, 'translatePhotos': {'name': 'Translate comments', 'default': False, 'row': 2, 'column': 2}, 'limitPhotos': {'name': 'Max.
+Screeshots in Photos', 'default': Facebook.DEFAULTPAGELIMIT, 'row': 2, 'column': 3}, 'Network': {'name': 'Network of Friends', 'default': False, 'row': 3, 'column': 0}, 'depthNetwork': {'name': 'Depth of recursion', 'default': Facebook.DEFAULTNETWORKDEPTH, 'row': 3,'column': 1}, 'extendNetwork': {'name': 'inc. Timeline responses', 'default': False, 'row': 3, 'column': 2}
+			}
+		},
+		{
+			'name': 'Instagram',
+			'login': None,
+			'options': {
+				'Media': {'name': 'Download media files', 'default': False, 'row': 0, 'column': 0}, 'limitPages': {'name': 'Max.
+Screenshots', 'default': Instagram.DEFAULTPAGELIMIT, 'row': 1, 'column': 0}
+			}
+		},
+		{
+			'name': 'Twitter',
+			'login': None,
+			'options': {
+				'Search': {'name': 'Target as search argument', 'default': False, 'row': 0, 'column': 0}, 'Photos': {'name': 'Download photos', 'default': False, 'row': 1, 'column': 0}, 'limitPages': {'name': 'Max.
+Screenshots', 'default': Twitter.DEFAULTPAGELIMIT, 'row': 2, 'column': 0}
+			}
+		}
+	)

-4 Development and License
+5 Development and License

 The use, development, distribution, etc. of the script is subject to the restrictions of GPL Version 3.